lyoun009/zendesk-urls/README.md

 #### ``user-emails.py``
 - gets ticket URLs + requestor email
 - input: a Zendesk query
-- output: a .csv file of ticket URLs + requestor email
+- output: a 'links.csv' file of ticket URLs + requestor email
 #### ``subjects.py``
 - used for getting the subject (ie. cpp, python3, etc.) of a ticket
 - input: a .txt file of Zendesk URLs, separated by newlines
-- output: a .csv file of ticket URLs + subject
+- output: a 'links.csv' file of ticket URLs + subject
 #### ``subject_line.py``
 - used for getting the subject line of a ticket
 - input: a Zendesk query